swco/kairosdb-streamer/README.md

 # kairosdb-streamer
 [![Build Status](https://travis-ci.org/swco/kairosdb-streamer.svg)](https://travis-ci.org/swco/kairosdb-streamer)

-Takes messages from stdin and uploads them to kairosdb.
+Takes messages from stdin or a file and uploads them to kairosdb.
 This is designed to work with the fluentd exec plugin.

 # Installation
 ```bash